ajamzbox001/SurveyForm/README.md

 # SurveyForm
 AJAMZBOX ArtGallery Survey Form

-Working with HTML and CSS then connect with PHP to send submittion details to email.
+Working with HTML and CSS then connect with PHP to send submission details to email.